-Reduces damage inflicted by attacks from adjacent foes by 30%.
+Reduces damage from an adjacent foe's attack by 30%.

 - Restricted to melee units.

 Skillsets that use skill

 five foot somethin’ and I’m royalty (HP-Centric Support)

 Man they really just went and powercrept Kempf like that didn’t they?
 (AR-D)

 Budget Lex… If Lex Was a 5* Locked Unit OMEGALUL (Aether Raids Defense)

 where’s the flavor? where’s the flavor in this? i don’t taste sugar, cinnamon, nutme— (Stall Tank / Hardy Fighter)